Mulberry Street (film)

+Mulberry Street (also released as Zombie Virus on Mulberry Street) is a 2006 American horror film directed by Jim Mickle and written by Mickle and Nick Damici, who also stars.

+Set on Mulberry Street in Manhattan, the film follows a group of apartment-building residents as a rapidly spreading infection turns people into rat-like, zombie-style creatures and forces the survivors to barricade themselves against the outbreak.
+The film’s cast includes Kim Blair, Ron Brice, Bo Corre, Tim House, and Larry Fessenden.

-Mulberry Street is a 2006 American horror film directed by Jim Mickle, written by Nick Damici and Jim Mickle, and starring Nick Damici.
-It was released by After Dark Films as a part of their 8 Films to Die For 2007.
+Produced on a budget of $60,000, Mulberry Street premiered at the Stockholm International Film Festival on November 16, 2006, and was released theatrically in the United States by After Dark Films as part of the 8 Films to Die For lineup on November 9, 2007, before a direct-to-video release on March 18, 2008.
+The film received generally positive reviews.

 Plot

-Set during a long and hot summer day and night, a deadly infection breaks out on Mulberry Street in downtown Manhattan, causing humans to devolve into blood-thirsty monstrosities.
-Most of the information in the film comes from TV news broadcasts where as a result of constant urban decay, pollution and unbearable heat, the sewer rats of Manhattan are quickly spreading an unknown and horrible disease that causes its victims to mutate into ravenous and bloodthirsty rat-creatures.
+Set during a long and hot summer day and night, a deadly infection breaks out on Mulberry Street in downtown Manhattan, causing humans to devolve into bloodthirsty monstrosities.
+Most of the information in the film comes from TV news broadcasts, where, as a result of constant urban decay, pollution, and unbearable heat, the sewer rats of Manhattan are rapidly spreading an unknown and horrific disease that causes their victims to mutate into ravenous, bloodthirsty rat-creatures.
 Once bitten, people quickly turn into rabid-like creatures with the appearance and eating habits of rats, and they only look at their former friends and neighbors as a source of food.
 Clutch, a retired boxer, nervously awaits the homecoming of his soldier daughter, Casey, recently back from a tour of duty in Iraq, but first he has to protect the other tenants as the rat-zombies are quickly infesting the entire neighborhood.

-Initially emergency services and city authorities attempt to contain the spread by shutting down public transportation, and closing roads, but soon hospitals are inundated with the wounded, and the virus begins to spread island wide.
-By the time Clutch and the rest of the film's characters realize the severity of the situation, the infected have overrun much of the city and the streets are highly dangerous, with police seemingly overwhelmed and unable to respond.
-The survivors barricade themselves in their apartments as the news of the outbreak and subsequent quarantine of Manhattan breaks on TV and radio, waiting on promised rescue from the military, which the government promises will begin to restore order in Manhattan soon.
+Initially, emergency services and city authorities attempt to contain the spread by shutting down public transportation and closing roads, but soon hospitals are inundated with the wounded, and the virus begins to spread island-wide.
+By the time Clutch and the rest of the film's characters realize the severity of the situation, the infected have overrun much of the city, and the streets are highly dangerous, with police seemingly overwhelmed and unable to respond.
+The survivors barricade themselves in their apartments as the news of the outbreak and subsequent quarantine of Manhattan breaks on TV and radio, waiting for a promised rescue from the military, which the government promises will begin to restore order in Manhattan soon.